batesbw/lang/PLANNING.md

     - Generate test reports and provide feedback.
 - **Tools**: Salesforce API client (for Apex tests, REST callouts to run Flows), browser automation frameworks (e.g., Playwright, Selenium integrated with LangChain tools), LLMs for interpreting AC and generating test assertions.

+### 5. TestDesignerAgent
+- **Purpose**: Designs comprehensive Apex Test Classes to thoroughly test Flow functionality.
+- **Key Capabilities**:
+    - Analyze user stories and acceptance criteria to identify test scenarios.
+    - Generate Apex Test Classes with appropriate setup, execution, and assertion logic.
+    - Create test data setup and teardown methods.
+    - Design both positive and negative test cases based on business requirements.
+    - Ensure test coverage for all Flow paths and business logic.
+- **Tools**: Apex code generation utilities, Salesforce data model analysis tools, test pattern templates, LLMs for test scenario analysis.

+### 6. TestExecutorAgent
+- **Purpose**: Executes Apex tests and analyzes results for comprehensive test reporting.
+- **Key Capabilities**:
+    - Deploy and execute Apex Test Classes in Salesforce orgs.
+    - Monitor test execution progress and collect detailed results.
+    - Analyze test failures and provide diagnostic information.
+    - Generate comprehensive test reports with coverage metrics.
+    - Provide feedback to other agents for test-driven development iterations.
+- **Tools**: Salesforce Tooling API client, test execution monitoring tools, result analysis utilities, reporting frameworks.

 ## Orchestration with LangGraph

 LangGraph will be used to define and manage the workflows between these agents.
 A typical Flow creation workflow might look like:

-1.  **Input**: User provides Flow requirements and target org details.
+1.  **Input**: User provides Flow requirements, user stories, acceptance criteria, and target org details.
 2.  **`AuthenticationAgent`**: Obtains session for the target org.
 3.  **`FlowBuilderAgent`**: Generates initial Flow XML based on requirements.
 4.  **`DeploymentAgent`**: Attempts to deploy the Flow using the session from `AuthenticationAgent`.
     - **If deployment fails**: Feedback (error messages) is routed back to `FlowBuilderAgent` for repair.
 Loop until successful deployment or max retries.
+5.  **`TestDesignerAgent`**: (If deployment successful) Analyzes user stories and acceptance criteria to generate comprehensive Apex Test Classes.
+6.  **`TestExecutorAgent`**: Deploys and executes the Apex tests, providing detailed results and coverage analysis.
-5.  **`FlowTestAgent`**: (If deployment successful) Executes tests against the deployed Flow.
+7.  **`FlowTestAgent`**: (If Apex tests pass) Executes additional Flow tests via API and UI automation.
-    - **If tests fail**: Feedback (failed assertions, logs) is routed back to `FlowBuilderAgent` for repair.
+    - **If tests fail**: Feedback (failed assertions, logs) is routed back to `FlowBuilderAgent` for repair, or to `TestDesignerAgent` for test refinement.
 Loop through build-deploy-test cycle.
-6.  **Output**: Successfully deployed and tested Flow, or a report of issues if the process cannot be completed.
+8.  **Output**: Successfully deployed and tested Flow with comprehensive test coverage, or a report of issues if the process cannot be completed.

 ## Observability with LangSmith